hackathon412/NEAR-Exchange-Blockchain/README.md

 ## Further Development Plan
-- Implements a indexer for monitoring smart contract activities and record the activities accordingly.
+- Implements an indexer for monitoring smart contract activities and record the activities accordingly.
 - Persist the user trading history and marketing trading history to off-chain database for query.
 - Optimize smart contract and improve UI & UX.